How Often You Should Exfoliate, Use Retinol, Apply a Facial Peel, and More

 While these tools can be handy in the shower, they’re prone to bacteria if not swapped out often enough.
 Once you experience any nicking and tugging while shaving or notice your blade rusting, it’s time to switch up your blade.
 Hint: Invest in a non-single-use razor for eco-friendly shaving and recycle your blade once your done with it.
 Loofahs (opt for a natural one that can be composted) should be cleaned weekly and replaced every month.

 Turns out, it’s widely debated how frequently you should indulge in a treatment with a facialist—especially since these days, you can DIY many of these treatments yourself at home.
 Besides the fact that getting a facial can be an uber relaxing form of self-care, it also never hurts to have a professional assess your skin, and most importantly. take care of those extractions so you don't attempt them at home (we all know how that ends).
-If a full-blown facial isn't in the monthly budget, ask for a 'skin cleaning': many derms and estheticians will do extraction-only sessions for you.
-Just don’t overdo it: too many facials risk irritating or damaging the skin.
+If a full-blown facial or peel isn't in the monthly budget, ask for a 'skin cleaning': many derms and estheticians will do extraction-only sessions for you.

 Annually:Visit a Dermatologist